[This post was written in 2010... don't want you to be confused by the pregnancy announcement. ;-)]

 Most of what we hear about morning sickness is that it’s normal and even healthy for pregnant women.
 We’re given lots of tips for treating it’s discomforts–eating small, frequent meals, ginger, medication, etc. But what if morning sickness could be prevented or eliminated?
 In early pregnancy, a mother’s body is undergoing enormous changes.
 Her stores of vital minerals and nutrients (such as magnesium) are being sacrificed for her baby’s first crucial weeks of development.
 As alkalinizing minerals become depleted, perhaps her body is tipped into the acidic range of the pH scale?
 For women who start pregnancy with already acidic bodies, this could be even more pronounced and uncomfortable.
 Could morning sickness be stemming from that acidic environment?
 Possibly?
 It would be really cool to see some high quality studies asking these questions.

 In the meantime, it couldn’t hurt to try, right?
 Ever since I had this epiphany, whenever I feel the nausea creeping up, I quickly eat or drink something alkalinizing, and so far it has worked to eliminate the nausea without fail.
 If it has worked for me, maybe it could work for other women too?

-Cucumbers (extremely alkalinizing), lemons, limes, watermelon, unripe bananas, dark leafy greens, unsweetened coconut water, carrots, celery, almonds, alkaline spring water, tomatoes, garlic, onion, and avocado.
+Cucumbers (extremely alkalinizing), lemons and limes (acidic in nature, but actually have an alkalinizing effect on the body), watermelon, unripe bananas, dark leafy greens, unsweetened coconut water, carrots, celery, almonds, alkaline spring water, tomatoes, garlic, onion, and avocado.

 Very acidifying foods to avoid or reduce: